-What is it?
+What it is

 The use of aromatic essential oils extracted from plants for healing relaxation.
 They are used mainly during massage but can also be used in baths, inhalations or vaporisers (oil burners).

-Why use it?
+Why use it

-What to expect?
+What to expect

 Oils used in bodywork

-Problems from oils are rare, but some people find they irritate the skin or the smell makes them feel nauseous.
-Let your therapist know if you have had reactions to oils in the past, or if you start to feel discomfort during a massage.
+Reactions to oils are rare, but some people find they irritate the skin or the smell makes them feel nauseous or gives them a headache.